Heimdal

-Heimdal is a borough in the city of Trondheim in the municipality of Trondheim in Trøndelag county, Norway.
+Heimdal is a borough in Trondheim Municipality in Trøndelag county, Norway.
 It covers the western and southwestern parts of the municipality.
-The village area that is also called Heimdal is located in the southeastern part of the borough, near Heimdal Church.
+The main centre of the borough is also known as Heimdal and it is located in the central part of the borough, near Heimdal Church and the Tillerbyen neighborhood.

-This area around the Heimdal Rail Station was until 1964 the center of two separate local municipalities: Tiller and Leinstrand.
-The western part of Heimdal borough consists of the rural areas of Byneset, also a separate municipality until 1964.
-Tillerbyen, the eastern part of Heimdal, is a recent development, planned to ease the pressure on central Trondheim from the commercial boom in the city.
+This area around the Heimdal Rail Station was until 1964 the center of two separate local municipalities: Tiller Municipality and Leinstrand Municipality.
+The western part of Heimdal borough consists of the rural areas of Byneset (which was the separate Byneset Municipality prior to 1964).
+Tillerbyen, the eastern part of the village of Heimdal, is a recent development, planned to ease the pressure on central Trondheim from the commercial boom in the inner city.

 History

 This area south of Trondheim was named after the Old Norse god Heimdall from Norse mythology.
 The area has been continuously inhabited since at least the Iron Age, and is rich in archaeological sites.
 The area where Tillerbyen has been built was initially swamp, but it was drained in the 1930s as an airport was planned here.
 Nazi invaders of 1940 halted these plans, as they rather wanted an airport at Lade.

-In 1963 the municipality of Trondheim bought the areas, and in 1966 they verified a development plan for a new tertiary and commercial hub that could lighten the development pressure on the crowded downtown areas.
+In 1963, Trondheim Municipality bought the areas, and in 1966 they verified a development plan for a new tertiary and commercial hub that could lighten the development pressure on the crowded downtown areas.
 These plans met much resistance; many politicians thought the development would be too hard to complete, as the soil was too wet and unstable to support large-scale development.
 Ever since the first developments, the areas of Tillerbyen and Sjetnemarka have been one of the most booming parts of the city and still, large development projects are launched to meet the growing population pressure.